 As we look further into 2021, we expect that Hollywood Studios will continue to be a big draw for guests who are still looking to experience the newer attractions for their first time, and of course, frogs who just can't get enough (like us!).
 We're also excited for Star Wars: Galactic Starcruiser, the immersive Star Wars hotel, which is expected to open sometime in 2021.

 If you have questions about joining the virtual queue for Star Wars: Rise of the Resistance or catching sight of your favorite Toy Story pals, you've hopped to the right spot!
 We're here to help if you plan to visit Hollywood Studios during this time.
-This post will walk you through our recent visit to Disney's Hollywood Studios, but keep in mind that things can change at any time!

 Getting into Disney's Hollywood Studios